surgenado/blog/_posts/2015-11-12-price_multiplier.md

 4. Uber requires bigger signon bonuses because the pricing algorithm is designed to satiate demand and maintain supply.
 4. Therefore a decrease in supply should have a greater effect than an increase in demand on the pricing algorithm.

-## surgenado applies that backward pressure on the system increasing relative income.
+## The Surgenado method applies that backward pressure on the system increasing relative income.

 ## Work 1% less. if you work 40, work 39.5. if you work 60, work 59.25.